-Your fasting insulin should be less than 60 pmol/L (10 mu/L ).
-One hour after the sugar challenge, your insulin should be less than 270 pmol/L (45 mu/L).
+Your fasting insulin should be less than 55 pmol/L (8 mIU/L ).
+One hour after the sugar challenge, your insulin should be less than 270 pmol/L (45 mIU/L).
 You can also use a blood test called HOMA-IR index, which is a ratio between fasting insulin and fasting glucose.
-Higher insulin means insulin resistance.
+High insulin means insulin resistance.

-Yours in Health,
+Yours in health,